 The RCC Food Grant allows ASRCC to provide students with:

-- Up to 30 days of access to a food pantry
+- Access to a food pantry

 - Educational resources on purchasing and preparing meals on a budget